There are many options to help improve your speech. A speech-language pathologist can help you pick the right approach(es) for you.

 - When fatigue or other illness makes it difficult to use your normal voice you may find an assistive communication device helpful.

-- A personal amplification device is the most often device used by people with PD.
+- A personal amplification device is the device most often used by people with PD.

 - Other communication devices range from hand-made communication boards to sophisticated computerized equipment.